 - He maybe is your child, but he is not you.
 Lucky for you if your son enjoys the same thing that you do.
 But if he’s not, don’t push him to.
 Don’t feed him the idea that it is the safest career for him for you’ll be there to guide him.
 Guide him whatever career path he chose.
 Don’t bribe him that he will make more money when he picks the same career as yours or go to the same school.
 Kids nowadays are not always after a job that will give them more money, but a career where they still feel free despite having a career.
 Because they enjoy what they are doing.

 - Let your kid see a career counselor.
 Encourage him to take various aptitude tests.
 This will allow him to see the pattern, either of his interest or strength.
 He can capitalize on his strength even if his interest scores low.
+“Through simple and direct counsel and coaching you may discover great potentials that can move your job and career to a positive place you never thought possible.”
+Chris Oneth LMFT said.

 Math was my son’s academic strength, but not that good in analytics.
 He pursued a career in accountancy because of his love for numbers.
 He struggled when it comes to data analyzing, but then was able to survive his college focusing on his strength.